 If you have booked a student ticket please bring a valid student ID

-Join two curators for exhibition tours and an informative day of Art History.
+Join two curators and an additional expert for exhibition tours and an informative day of Art History.

 Rob Airey will give an introduction to the life and work of Wilhelmina Barns-Graham and a closer examination of the themes and work found in the exhibition, 'Inspirational Journeys' which he curated.